imqueue/imqueue.com/tutorial/user-service.md

 ~~~

 If you have Redis running at `localhost:6379`, which is default
-standard address you can skip this configuration at this step for now.
+standard address, you can skip this configuration at this step for now.

 ### Local Environment

-When developing a service, usually we need to have an ability to launch
+When developing a service, usually we need to have the ability to launch
 it in local environment directly, which is useful during development
 process.
 By the way, we must keep in mind that our service in production
-environment most of the cases will run with a different configuration.
+environment, most of the cases, will run with a different configuration.

-Hence a good way here is to get a configuration from environment
+Hence, a good way here is to get a configuration from environment
 variables.
 As far as you may have different projects running on
-your dev machine, it could be tricky to setup an environment variables
+your dev machine, it could be tricky to setup environment variables
 globally for the system.
 Using `.env` files allows you to solve this
 problem.
 This feature is available out-of-the-box with @imqueue
 services, so whenever you need to have some specific configuration set
 on your dev machine for the service - just create `.env` file in the
 service root directory and put all required variables you may want to
 read from the environment.
-Those files will be never committed, so it is
+Those files will never be committed, so it is
-safe for production runs.
+safe for further production runs.

 ### Verifying